Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       #### Project Length

-      The project was scheduled for 2 weeks initially, but was extended to 1 month.
+      The project was scheduled for two weeks initially, but was extended to one month.
   - heading: Brief
     headerimage: /img/brief-_-problem.png
     standout: false
-    intro: This prototype was part of an ongoing UX review of the sales process for their shelving system.
+    intro: This prototype was part of an ongoing UX review of the sales process for the shelving system.
     body: >-
       #### Background